Welcome to a sustainable logs only zone

-4. If the species is 100% Silver Birch or Alder, it’s likely to be from Europe – as these are common species exported to Britain.
+4. If the species is 100% silver birch or alder, it’s likely to be from Europe, as these are common species exported to Britain.

 Why do we still use non sustainable fuels?

 Another major benefit is more trees can be easily planted, providing us with more logs within decades.
-E.g. in the right conditions an ash tree can grow and reach full size within 16 years.
+In the right conditions, for example, an ash tree can grow and reach full size within 16 years.
 On average an ash tree can then last for 120 years before it dies.

 Shop with confidence.
 This website is encrypted to keep your information safe & secure.